nihilowy/surfer/README.md

 Based on webkit2gtk and gtk3.

-No xlibs dependency &mdash; works on wayland, weston etc.
+No xlibs dependency &mdash; works on sway, weston etc.

 Look also at manual ( man surfer).